10 Best HVAC Companies in Edina, MN

 Frequently Asked Questions About HVAC in Edina, MN

-You should have your HVAC system inspected approximately twice yearly.
-After completing their inspection, your technician will inform you if any services are required.
-You should also have your system inspected if you notice new issues such as unusual smells, strange noises, or leaks.
-If your system has ductwork, you should have it inspected every few years.
+You should have your HVAC system inspected about twice a year.
+At the time of the inspection, your technician will inform you what services are required.
+You should also call a technician if you notice new issues such as leaks, strange noises, or unusual smells.
+If your system has ductwork, it should be inspected every few years.

-You can save energy during the winter by reducing the amount of work your HVAC system needs to do to heat your home.
-Keep your thermostat as low as is comfortable and avoid making drastic temperature changes — increase or decrease it a few degrees at a time.
+You can save energy during the winter by reducing how much power your HVAC system uses to heat your home.
+Keep your thermostat as low as is comfortable and don't make drastic changes in the temperature — increase or decrease it a few degrees at a time.
 If you can, try switching to a smart thermostat.

-For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
-In Edina, you'll be better off going with a furnace on the higher end of (or even above) this range.
+For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+In Edina, you might need a higher-capacity furnace.

-Your HVAC company might have financing options via a third-party lender, or you may choose to obtain a loan on your own.
-It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you find the best option for you.
+Your HVAC company may provide financing options via a third-party lender, or you may choose to obtain your own loan.
+It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.

 There are several ways you can make your HVAC system more energy-efficient: